Glympse/glympse-ios-sdk-release/README.md

 # glympse-ios-sdk-release
-Repository is used to host the iOS SDK dependency
+Repository is used to host the iOS Core SDK dependency